 eLearning methods have also changed with the advent of the pandemic.
 AR and VR are now coming into their own, and mobile learning via personal smartphones and tablets has become the most popular method.
 However, microlearning is probably the biggest success story.
 This takes standard lessons and breaks them up into smaller pieces, allowing learners to complete segments and fostering much better information retention.

-How will things change in 2022?
+How will things change in the years to come?
 Some interesting trends are emerging that highlight key takeaways for organizations eager to tap into the many benefits offered by eLearning.

-While much of 2022 remains unclear, some eLearning trends are already visible.
+While much of the current year remains unclear, some eLearning trends are already visible.
 Understanding what these trends are and the benefits offered can ensure that organizations aren’t left behind by competitors.

 More Virtual, Less In-Office

 Perhaps the largest trend to emerge so far is really just an acceleration of what we have already seen.
 2020 began the trend of more virtual learning and 2021 amplified it as most employees remained remote.
-That shows no sign of abating in 2022, particularly now that both employees and employers are more familiar with the technology.
+That shows no sign of abating in the coming years, particularly now that both employees and employers are more familiar with the technology.

 More Social, Not Less